Nizari–Seljuk conflicts: Background

-The Nizari activity in Syria began in the early years of the 12th century or a few years earlier in the form of da'is dispatched from Alamut.
+Nizari activity in Syria began in the early years of the 12th century or a few years earlier in the form of da'is dispatched from Alamut.
 Tutush I's death in 1095 and Frankish Crusader advances in 1097 caused Syria to become unstable and politically fragmented into several rival states.
 The decline of the Fatimids after al-Mustansir Billah's death coupled with the aforementioned political confusion of Seljuks and the Crusader threats all urged Sunnis and Shias (including Musta'lis and non-Ismailis such as Druzes and Nusayris) to shift their allegiance to the Nizari state, which boasted its rapid success in Persia.